alexhenao001/MarsRovers/README.md

 The fun part of this problem was figuring how to map the directions and the corresponding calculations.
 For example if the Rover must move north then that means to add the current position (x,y) of the rover with the north movement coordinate map (0,1).

+## Running The Solution
+In the resources directory there exists:

+ 1. MarsRovers.jar
+ 2. inputFile.txt
+ 3. runSolution.sh

+Execute the runSolution.sh and see that the the application yields the expected output.

 ```